Survey on Parameterized Verification with Threshold Automata and the Byzantine Model Checker: Discussions and Related Work

 The work presented in~\cite{KKW18:concur} explores various relaxations of the standard restrictions, such as non-linear threshold guards, guards that compare shared variables, decrementing shared variables, or incrementing them inside self-loops.
 For each of these theoretical extensions, the authors investigate the existence of a bounded diameter and decidability of reachability properties.
 For the standard setting, a systematic analysis of computational complexity of verification and synthesis in threshold automata has been conducted in~\cite{BEL:atva20}.
 The authors express the reachability relation as a formula in existential Presburger arithmetic, and therefore prove that coverability and reachability problems, as well as model checking of~\ELTLTB{} properties are NP-complete, while synthesizing threshold guards is~$\Sigma^2_p$-complete.

-\paragraph{Acknowledgments.} This survey is based on the results of a long-lasting research agenda~\cite{JohnKSVW13:fmcad,KLVW17:FMSD,KLVW17:POPL,LKWB17:opodis,bertrand_et_al19,StoilkovskaKWZ19,SKWZ21:sttt}.
-We are grateful to our past and present collaborators Nathalie Bertrand, Roderick Bloem, Annu Gmeiner, Jure Kukovec, Ulrich Schmid, Helmut Veith, and Florian Zuleger, who contributed to many of the described ideas that are now implemented in ByMC.
+\paragraph{Acknowledgments.} This survey is based on multiple results of a long-term research agenda~\cite{JohnKSVW13:fmcad,KLVW17:FMSD,KLVW17:POPL,LKWB17:opodis,bertrand_et_al19,StoilkovskaKWZ19,SKWZ21:sttt}.
+We are grateful to our past and present collaborators Nathalie Bertrand, Roderick Bloem, Annu Gmeiner, Jure Kukovec, Ulrich Schmid, Helmut Veith, and Florian Zuleger, who contributed to many of the described ideas that are now implemented in ByMC\@.